kimtth/awesome-azure-openai-llm/README.md

 - [notesGPT](https://github.com/Nutlope/notesGPT): Record voice notes & transcribe, summarize, and get tasks [Nov 2023]
 - [Danswer](https://github.com/danswer-ai/danswer): Ask Questions in natural language and get Answers backed by private sources: Slack, GitHub, Confluence, etc. [Apr 2023]

+#### **OSS Alternatives for OpenAI Code Interpreter (aka.
+Advanced Data Analytics)**

+- [OpenAI Code Interpreter](https://openai.com/blog/chatgpt-plugins) Integration with Sandboxed python execution environment [23 Mar 2023]
+  - We provide our models with a working Python interpreter in a sandboxed, firewalled execution environment, along with some ephemeral disk space.
+- [OSS Code Interpreter](https://github.com/shroominic/codeinterpreter-api) A LangChain implementation of the ChatGPT Code Interpreter.
+[Jul 2023]
+- [gpt-code-ui](https://github.com/ricklamers/gpt-code-ui) An open source implementation of OpenAI's ChatGPT Code interpreter.
+[May 2023]
+- [Open Interpreter](https://github.com/KillianLucas/open-interpreter): Let language models run code on your computer.
+[Jul 2023]
+- [SlashGPT](https://github.com/snakajima/SlashGPT) The tool integrated with "jupyter" agent [Apr 2023]

 ### **Caching**

 - Caching: A technique to store data that has been previously retrieved or computed, so that future requests for the same data can be served faster.
 - To reduce latency, cost, and LLM requests by serving pre-computed or previously served responses.
 - Strategies for caching: Caching can be based on item IDs, pairs of item IDs, constrained input, or pre-computation.
 Caching can also leverage embedding-based retrieval, approximate nearest neighbor search, and LLM-based evaluation. [ref](https://eugeneyan.com/writing/llm-patterns/#caching-to-reduce-latency-and-cost)
 - GPTCache: Semantic cache for LLMs.
-Fully integrated with LangChain and llama_index. [git](https://github.com/zilliztech/GPTCache)
+Fully integrated with LangChain and llama_index. [git](https://github.com/zilliztech/GPTCache) [Mar 2023]

 ### **Defensive UX**